brendenowens/sftp_send_lambda/README.md

 ### About the Config file
 In this repo you get the skeleton of the config file that this lambda script uses.
 I will explain what the individual fields are and their purpose in the script.
 These should be in JSON format with key value pairs.

-**secret_name** is the name of the AWS Secrets Manager secret that this script should pull the SSH keys from so that it can authenticate with the server and send your files
+**secret_name** is the name of the AWS Secrets Manager secret that this script should pull the SSH keys from so that it can authenticate with the server and send your files.

 **hostname** is the name or IP of the server that you will be sending your file to.
 For example if I am sending a file to *google.com*, then I would put *google.com* as the **hostname** in the config.

 **username** is the username that the script should use when it tries to authenticate with the server.
 So if my username on *google.com* was *evee* then I would put *evee* as the username in the config.

 **topic** is the ARN, Amazon Resource Number, of the SNS topic that you will be sending notifications to.

 **destination** is the path on the destination server that the file should be sent to.
 For example */final/destination/* would be what you would put as the value. *Note: You should end your path with a / otherwise you might put the file in the wrong directory.*

 ### About the SSH Key in AWS Secrets Manager